shehuphd/aqc-hackathon/README.md

 ## The core idea

-Rather than jumping straight into a large quantum optimisation problem, the notebook follows a **hybrid, data-first approach**:

 * Define the portfolio problem cleanly and explicitly.
 * Enforce constraints early and visibly.
 * Use classical heuristics and scoring to narrow the search space.